logicly-au/pmhc-mds-spec/doc/include/definitions.rst

     that has been completed.

   2 - Review
-    Refers to an measure undertaken during the course of an Episode of Care that post-dates Episode Start and pre-dates Episode End.
+    Refers to a measure undertaken during the course of an Episode of Care that post-dates Episode Start and pre-dates Episode End.
 A measure may be undertaken at Review for a number of reasons including: